ubebabe/GeoHero/README.md

 # GeoHero
-2D game I made in 2022
+2D platformer game I developed in Unity to spread environmental awareness.
+## Demo
+Demo of game can be played [here](https://laurencha.itch.io/geohero) !